Dutch

 Blue Economy

-The Blue Economy, developed by Günter Pauli, is an economic philosophy that derives its knowledge from the way in which natural systems form, produce and consume.
-This knowledge is applied to the challenges we face, and is converted into solutions for local environments with specific physical and ecological properties.
+The Blue Economy, developed by Günter Pauli, is an economic philosophy that derives knowledge and design principles from the way natural systems form, produce, and consume.
+The perspective of the Blue Economy is applicable to various challenges in local environments with specific physical and ecological characteristics, with 112 cases outlined on the Blue Economy website.

-A bio-based economy is an economy that does not run on fossil fuels, but an economy that runs on biomass as a raw material.
-In a biobased economy it is about the use of biomass for non-food applications.
+A biobased economy is one that does not rely on fossil fuels but instead utilizes biomass as a raw material.
+In a biobased economy, the focus is on using biomass for non-food applications.

 More information on the Biobased Economy-website.

-The donut economy, developed by Oxford economist Kate Raworth, is a model for measuring the earth’s prosperity, based on the Sustainable Development Goals and the planetary boundaries.
-Many of the planetary boundaries relate directly to ‘unlocked’ cycles, such as those of greenhouse gases, toxic substances, eutrophication, fresh water, aerosols and oxygen radicals.
+The doughnut economics model, developed by Oxford economist Kate Raworth, is a model for measuring the well-being of the Earth based on the Sustainable Development Goals and planetary boundaries.
+Many planetary boundaries directly relate to ‘unclosed’ cycles, such as greenhouse gases, toxic substances, eutrophication, freshwater, aerosols, and reactive oxygen.

 The circular economy and the Sustainable Development Goals

-Circular economics is also a way of implementing the Sustainable Development Goals (SDGs).
-In particular, there is a strong relationship with SDG 6 (clean water), SDG 7 (affordable and clean energy), SDG 8 (work and economic growth), SDG 12 (responsible consumption and production) and SDG 15 (life on land).
-Aspects of the circular economy, such as recycling of household waste, e-waste and waste water, provide a ‘toolbox’ to comply with the SDGs (Schroeder, Anggraeni, and Weber, 2018).
+Circular economy is also a way to implement the Sustainable Development Goals (SDGs).
+There is a particularly strong relationship with SDG 6 (clean water), SDG 7 (affordable and clean energy), SDG 8 (decent work and economic growth), SDG 12 (responsible consumption and production), and SDG 15 (life on land).
+Aspects of the circular economy, such as recycling household waste, e-waste, and wastewater, provide a toolbox to meet the SDGs (Schroeder, Anggraeni, and Weber, 2018).